CarolineBarret/Gender-diversity-film-industry/README.md

 This project focuses on some key **behind-the-camera roles** to measure the evolution of their gender diversity in the last decade, from 2007 until 2017.
 The roles I studied were the following: **directors, writers, producers, sound teams, music teams, art teams, makeup teams and costume teams**.

 All the data used for this project was gathered from the **IMDb website**.
 The main objects I created and which gather the information I used to proceed with the analysis are available in the **data folder**.
-The full analysis is available in the **analysis folder** and gathered in the *html file*.

 Data frame creation - Web scraping
 ----------------------------------